 Boat Safaris in Tanzania

 Boat Safari on Rufiji River in Selous Game Reserve

-Wami River is a water body that is located in the southern part of Saadani national park.
-The river offers an amazing boat safari which is either done in the morning or in the afternoon and takes about 2 to 3 hours ride.
-During the boat trip you will enjoy spectacular views of the beautiful scenery, view hippos and crocodiles in water, riverine birds like giant kingfisher, African fish eagle, ground hornbill, malachite and pied kingfisher, bateleur, pels fishing owl, purple heron, African skimmer, little bittern, greater flamingo, goliath heron, African cuckoo hawk among others.
+During the boat trip, you will enjoy spectacular views of the beautiful scenery and see hippos and crocodiles in the water and riverine birds like the giant kingfisher, African fish eagle, ground hornbill, malachite and pied kingfisher, bateleur, Pel’s fishing owl, purple heron, African skimmer, little bittern, greater flamingo, goliath heron, and African cuckoo hawk, among others.

 Canoeing on Lake Duluti near Arusha

-Lake Duluti is a small crater lake that is located in the shadow of Mount Meru in Akheri ward, Arumeru district in the Eastern part of Arusha city Tanzania.
-The lake has water throughout the year because it gets its water from seasonal rainfall, ground water and it has a dense rainforest around the edges which grows right up surrounded by steep walls.
-Lake Duluti harbors different fish types, reptiles, water birds and different animals.
-Lake Duluti is one of the few water bodies in Tanzania that offer the amazing canoeing activity which can either be done in the morning or in the afternoon with the company of an experienced guide.
-During canoeing which takes about 2 to 3 hours you will be able to enjoy beautiful scenery, views of monitor lizards, water birds like cormorants, bee-eaters, kingfishers, egrets, fish eagles, herons, pelicans, ospreys, view the sunset/sunrise, fishermen preparing their nets for night fishing, view different plant species among others.
+Lake Duluti is a small crater lake that is located in the shadow of Mount Meru in Akheri ward, Arumeru district, in the eastern part of Arusha city, Tanzania.
+The lake has water throughout the year because it gets its water from seasonal rainfall and groundwater, and it has a dense rainforest around the edges, which grows right up, surrounded by steep walls.
+Lake Duluti harbours different fish types, reptiles, water birds and different animals.

-Canoeing on Lake Manyara in Manyara national park
+Canoeing on Lake Manyara in Manyara National Park

+Boat Safaris in Tanzania